 05 of 08

-When moving from the U.S. to Canada, I moved first, just so I could find a place for our family to live before the rest joined me.
+When moving from the U.S. to Canada, I moved first, so that I could find a place for our family to live before the rest joined me.
 One of our cats requires extra special care, which meant I had to take him on the flight with me so I could monitor him.
 My sister and her family, whom I was staying with initially, welcomed both of us with opened arms.
 But what I didn't know about our cat, Sherpa, was that he doesn't adjust well to change.
-Three years earlier, we'd rescued him from a... terrible fate and he had adjusted pretty well to our home with just some growls and unhappy sounds.
+Three years earlier, we'd rescued him from a... terrible fate, and he had adjusted pretty well to our home with just some growls and unhappy sounds.

 06 of 08

 Walking is always the best way to introduce yourself and your family to your new space and to get a feel for the neighborhood.
 Go armed with a map and your new address written on a scrap of paper, just in case you wander too far.
 And before you strike out on your adventure, you may want to plan your route by doing a little research first.

 07 of 08

 After a move, planning a party is probably the last thing you want to do, but with a bit of time after you finish unpacking, a party is a perfect way for both you and your family to meet neighbors and make new friends.
 The key is to keep it simple.
 Guests know that you've just moved and won't be expecting you to host an elaborate get-together.